Carlos-oficial/Raizzz/README.md

 # Raizzz
-Trying to develop some basic rendering system with ray marching in pygame
+Trying to develop a basic 3D rendering system in pygame